 Licenses Available by Unit

-One additional spring turkey license is authorized to be raffled or auctioned by the National Wild Turkey Federation.
-The license is valid for any open unit.
+Three additional spring turkey licenses are authorized to be raffled or auctioned by the National Wild Turkey Federation.
+These licenses are valid for any open unit.
 Proceeds are used for wild turkey conservation in North Dakota.

-Two additional spring turkey licenses are available to the Outdoor Adventure Foundation for youth who have cancer or a life-threatening illness.
+Four additional spring turkey licenses are available to the Outdoor Adventure Foundation for youth who have cancer or a lifethreatening illness.